 Members can switch between our seven investment options at any time.
 You can do this by logging in and navigate to Investments from the drop down menu.

 First you need to make sure you have an account with us.
 You can do this by joining online.
 It may take a couple of days for your account to be set up and for you to receive all your member and account details.
-Rolling over funds from an SMSF into our super fund (into the accumulation phase) works a little differently from when you are rolling over from an APRA regulated super fund (which can be done online).
-You need to provide us with the following documents:
+Australian Ethical must use SuperStream to roll over your super benefits.
+This means your SMSF will need an electronic service address (ESA) and Australian business number (ABN).
+You can get an ESA from an SMSF messaging provider or through your SMSF intermediary/administrator.

 When you invest in any Australian Ethical Super investment option your money is placed in a pool of assets, along with every other member that has chosen that investment option.
 When the investment options are valued, a price is determined for the interest (or units) in that option.